- Sports and Recreation

 Using fingerboard rails

-In skateboarding a nice fingerboard street rail, handrails and stairs are a dream place to show of your skills and guts.
+In skateboarding a nice fingerboard street rail, handrails and stairs are a dream place to show your skills and guts.
 Fingerboarding included.
 Once you've attempted a set of stairs or a rail you know you're getting pretty serious.
 Do the same with your fingerboard with the best rails I could find.
 At least there won't be any security guards around or a visit to the hospital.
 Try the tricks you've never dared.

 Stairs and Gaps